Guerlain 1912 EDT

 L'Heure Bleue

 Guerlain L'Heure Bleue is an Eau de Toilette launched in 1912, created by Jacques Guerlain.
-The fragrance opens with Anise and Bergamot, settles into a heart of Rose, Neroli, Tuberose, and Carnation, and dries down to a base of Iris, Violet, Benzoin, and Tonka Bean.
+L'Heure Bleue opens with Anise and Bergamot, settles into a heart of Neroli, Rose, Tuberose, and Carnation, and dries down to a base of Iris, Violet, Vanilla, and Tonka Bean.
+Guerlain's L'Heure Bleue carries a Statement verdict, a powdery-led wear.

 L'Heure Bleue is a divisive classic.
 Some find it a timeless masterpiece, a comforting embrace from another era, while others can't get past its "old-fashioned" powderiness and medicinal tones.
 Definitely one to try before you buy.